* This is the Professional Version. *

 Patent ductus arteriosus (PDA) is a persistence after birth of the normal fetal connection (ductus arteriosus) between the aorta and pulmonary artery, resulting in a left-to-right shunt.

-Manifestations depend on the size of the PDA and the degree of prematurity, but a continuous murmur is characteristic and, if loud, has a “machinery-sounding” quality.
+Manifestations depend on the size of the PDA and the age of the child, but a continuous murmur is characteristic and, if loud, has a “machinery-sounding” quality.

 Premature infants may have respiratory distress or other serious complications (eg, necrotizing enterocolitis).

-Over time, a large shunt causes left heart enlargement, pulmonary artery hypertension, and elevated pulmonary vascular resistance, ultimately leading to Eisenmenger syndrome.
+Over time, a large shunt causes left heart enlargement, pulmonary artery hypertension, and elevated pulmonary vascular resistance, ultimately leading to Eisenmenger syndrome if untreated.

-Prostaglandin inhibitors are usually ineffective in full-term infants, but catheter-delivered occlusion devices or surgery is typically beneficial.
+For full-term infants and older children, COX inhibitors are usually ineffective but catheter-delivered occlusion devices or surgery is typically beneficial.

 Drug NameSelect Trade